 - Identify if you're in consolation or desolation.
 In desolation don't make any new decision.
 And don't change a decision made in consolation.
 Instead, pray more, ask forgiveness for sin.
 Wait.

-- Listen to your affectivity (feelings) because God speaks through them.
+- When in Consolation - Listen to your affectivity (feelings) because God speaks through them.
 Clarify your strongest feeling.
 Then ask God what value you hold that generates that feeling, and whose standard it falls under: God or evil.

 - Imagine the outcome and consequences of each option.
 How will you feel about a particular choice on your deathbed?
 How might God respond to the choice?